 Recommending security window films and systems provides additional safety for schools without students or staff feeling like they are “locked in.”
 Steel bars covering windows isn’t fun for anyone.
 Nor are armed guards patrolling halls.

 Making our schools both safe and comfortable for our youth and those who are employed at these facilities, is more important now than ever before.
 Action is necessary.
 Let NGS help you get there.
-Find out more about our free building perimeter hardening assessments here.
+Find out more about our building perimeter hardening assessments here.